What if we say, you can introduce new elements to your webpage without writing a single line of code?

 The Add Element dialog disappears.

 - Hover on the page to choose the positioning of the element.
-On mouse hover, a green colour tooltip start to appear indicating where all you can position the element.
+On mouse hover, a green color tooltip starts to appear indicating where all you can position the element.

 - Click the area where you want to add the element.